 5. Checking The Condition When Buying An Old USPS Truck

-Remember also that spare parts for these trucks are scarce and it’s hard to come by something.
+Remember also that spare parts for these trucks are scarce, and it’s hard to come by something.
 These trucks were not made for public use.
-So, you can expect that you will not come by to do something for it on eBay.
+So, you can expect that you will not come across one easily on eBay.
 Or if you find something, it will likely cost you a whole fortune to purchase it.
 That’s why a good inspection before you make a purchase is essential.

 6. Inspecting Its Road-Legal Status Before Driving It